Alorica says its still hiring in Owensboro

 He said he was under the impression that the call center was closed.

-Watson said Wednesday afternoon that he plans to talk to Matt Hayden, who owns the Alorica Building, about the building.
+Watson said that he plans to talk to Matt Hayden, who owns the Alorica Building, about the building.

 Ed Ray, chief operating officer for Gulfstream Commercial Services, one of Hayden’s companies, said they had no comment on the status of the building.